TLC Football Rules

 Draft

-18 Rounds.
+20 Rounds (up from 18 starting in 2020).
 Draft order reverses each round.
 (The player who picks first in round 1 picks last in round 2.)
 Order is determined randomly at the start of the draft.Games

 Starting Lineup